How To Prepare Your Tractor For Storage

 4. Battery maintenance and storage is another important step.
 A battery maintainer is a device that will send a trickle of electricity to the battery and fool it into thinking it’s in use.
 Helps keep your battery alive and in good working order.

-And remember, always read the Operator’s Manual before storing or operating any piece of equipment, and follow all operating and safety instructions.
+Remember, always read the Operator’s Manual before storing or operating any piece of equipment, and follow all operating and safety instructions.

 Helpful Links: